Core Functions

 - DGrid Nodes: Earn $DGAI based on inference task contributions (e.g., CU processed, low latency, and uptime).
 Rewards are proportional to performance, with higher payouts for hosting large models (13B+ parameters) or serving high-priority requests.

-Rewards are distributed weekly via the Bill Contract, with details archived to DStorage for auditability.
+Rewards are distributed weekly via the Bill Contract, with details archived to AI DA for auditability.

 Staking Collateral